 As a young woman and a dentist from India, I have been making a new home in the USA for two-and-a-half years.
 I left India at 22, shortly after finishing dental school, so I have not yet had the opportunity to gain much practical experience in dentistry.
 I have been working diligently to complete my Master of Science in Administration (MSA) degree at XXXX University.
 My heart is devoted to the pursuit of Pediatric Dentistry.
-I am convinced that my MSA Degree will help me make my entire contribution to oral health in this area, especially concerning my voluntary contribution to the underserved here in the USA back home in India.
+I am convinced that my MSA Degree will help me contribute to oral health in this area, especially concerning my voluntary contribution to the underserved in the USA and back home in India.

 Pediatric Dentistry has been the center of my world since my days as a dental student.
 I hope to be interviewed as a candidate for participation in your distinguished Advanced Education Program in Pediatric Dentistry at XXXX University.
-I have had my heart set on Tufts for a long time, and it would be a profound honor for m to continue my professional studies at Tufts towards the end of serving as a Pediatric Dentist here in the USA.
-I am convinced that I will be able to hit the ground running and distinguish myself.
+I have had my heart set on Tufts for a long time, and it would be a profound honor to continue my professional studies at Tufts toward serving as a Pediatric Dentist here in the USA.
+I am convinced that I can hit the ground running and distinguish myself.

 I attended ONCOGRID camps in India, where we, as dental interns, traveled to rural areas in south India and did oral screening for pre-cancerous lesions.
 During that time, I had a chance to talk to people about their oral hygiene knowledge.
 Few even bothered to brush daily.
-Many adult males consume tobacco and related products, which go explains India has some of the highest oral cancer rates worldwide.
-India magnifies the critical nature of the situation and is expected to overtake China as the world’s most populous nation by mid-century.
-It is frustrating to reflect on how little awareness the Indian people have, generally speaking, and how great the need for public oral health education, primarily directed toward children.
+Many adult males consume tobacco and related products, which explains why India has some of the highest oral cancer rates worldwide.
+India magnifies the critical nature of the situation and is expected to overtake China as the world’s most populous nation within a few years.
+It is frustrating to reflect on how little awareness the Indian people have, generally speaking, and how great the need for public oral health education is, especially for children.

-Without dentistry, my identity is no longer complete.
+Without dentistry, my identity would not be complete.
 The mastery of dental technology to provide the highest quality of care possible while chairside time is reduced has become the center of the world and what excites me most.
-As part of the more extensive American health care system, I have learned much about dentistry as a Master’s student in Health Services Administration.
-I have also had the opportunity to become Americanized as a health care professional, learning a great deal about all aspects of health care in the USA from practice through insurance.
+As part of the more extensive American healthcare system, I have learned much about dentistry as a Master’s student in Health Services Administration.
+I have also had the opportunity to become Americanized as a healthcare professional, learning a great deal about all aspects of healthcare in the USA, from practice through insurance.

 I thank you from the bottom of my heart for considering my application.